Catholic Hospitals and Bishops: Trust, but Verify

 “Some bishops sit on boards of the local [healthcare] ministry; some chair those boards; some have delegates.
 There are a variety of ways that collaboration can occur,” observed Marie Hilliard, director of bioethics and public policy at the National Catholic Bioethics Center.

 She spoke generally about the issue of epsicopal oversight and could not comment about the Catholic Healthcare West controversy.

 One promising approach, Hilliard suggested, is to appoint a member of the clergy to chair the ethics committee in the hospital and submit an annual report on adherence to the ERDs.
 “That seems to be a very effective way of assuring that there is no misunderstanding regarding the application of the ERDs,” she said.

 Is the USCCB likely to create a mechanism for overseeing hospital practices, just as they developed a safe environment framework?
 Would it work?

 Bishop Vasa suggested that the first step is for bishops to move beyond formal discussions and initiate a deeper engagement with hospital administrators that specifically targets their practical interpretation of the ERDs.

 “Instead of asking, ‘Are you observing the ERDs?’” said Bishop Vasa, “bishops have the obligation to ask, ‘Are you doing tubal ligations, and under what circumstances?’
-As churchmen, we are trained to be forgiving and compassionate, trained to accept that people will tell us the truth.
+As Churchmen, we are trained to be forgiving and compassionate, trained to accept that people will tell us the truth.
 We need to be more vigilant in our evaluations of individuals operating Catholic hospitals.”

-CNS contributed to this story.
-Joan Frawley Desmond writes from Chevy Chase, Maryland.
+Register correspondent Joan Frawley Desmond writes from Chevy Chase, Maryland.